colejhudson/howto-publish-interactive-notebook/README.md

 # Convert the ipython notebook to html
 nbinteract darwins-ipywidgets-example.ipynb

-# Rename to something friendly, optional
+# Rename HTML output to something friendly, optional
-mv darwins-ipywidgets-example.ipynb darwins-ipywidgets-example.html
+mv darwins-ipywidgets-example.html index.html

 # Add and commit the changed
 git add -A .